-Many times I have home owners ask about Property Assessment vs. an Appraisal Estimate of Value.
-The question often comes up when an Appraisal Estimate of Value comes in at a value different than that of the Property Assessment.
-It is important to understand the difference prior to putting a house on the market or selling it privately to ensure that the asking price is accurate and reasonable.
+Many times I have had home owners inquire why the value of the Property Assessment is different than Estimate of Value from the appraisal.
+It is important to understand the difference prior to putting a house on the market or selling it privately to ensure that the list or sale price is accurate and reasonable.

-In the City of Calgary, a Property Assessments is done by the City, used for municipal and provincial tax purposes, and is based on requirements found in the Municipal Government Act.
-It is based on a mass appraisal model and interactions in the real estate market.
+In the City of Calgary, a Property Assessment is provided by the City, and used for municipal and provincial tax purposes.
+The assessment is provided based on the requirements outlined in the Municipal Government Act.
+It is formulated on a mass appraisal model and the interactions in the real estate market.

 An appraisal report, as defined by the Appraisal Institute of Canada, is a document that is completed by an Appraiser with appropriate Real Estate Appraisal qualifications following required procedures, and provides an estimate of the value of property as of an effective date.
 A residential appraisal is based on the evaluation of the Property and Improvements.